 Dry Salted Olives

-This method is great for smaller olives (like these kalamatas we scored from a tree on our last road trip).
+This method is great for smaller olives (like these kalamatas above, that we scored from a tree on our last road trip).

 Then, take your clean jar and add a layer of good quality, non-iodised salt, then a layer of olives, and so on until the jar is full.

 The salt will trickle down between the olives, but as long as it’s all packed in there, that’s ok.

 Your salted olives will need a shake and a turn ever other day – the olives will soon exude liquid and the whole jar will become rather slushy.
 That’s good.
 Keep going.

 Start tasting your salted olives at around the 3 week mark, and when they taste right to you (saltier, and a bit shrunken, and slightly sweeter than brined olives), remove the olives from the salt.

 Once your olives are duly salted, you can eat them straight up, or store them in oil with herbs.
 They’re pretty darn yummy.

 Our favourite olive recipe ever: Pearl’s roasted olives